Jing-Lunaya/Course-Project/README.md

 link to
 https://jing-lunaya.github.io/Study-Project/01-u-blog/index.html

-I learned many lesson through out. using margin and padding to adjust distance,
+###learned many lessons through out.
+1. using margin and padding to adjust distance,

-2 grid to structure whole page, and flex to define in detailed small div
+2. grid to structure whole page, and flex to define in detailed small div

 3. set main typography first, structure 2nd, then move into detailed components